Supply Chain Optimization

 Key Takeaways

-- Supply chain control towers are split into three models: visibility-led (track and alert), planning-led (optimize months ahead), and execution-led (automate real-time routing and dispatch).
+- Three models, three operating layers: Supply chain control towers split into visibility-led (track and alert), planning-led (optimize months ahead), and execution-led (automate real-time routing and dispatch).
+Each serves a distinct operational need.

-- Planning-focused systems optimize strategic networks but sit upstream from daily operations; execution platforms translate planning into immediate operational actions.
+- Planning excellence ? execution precision.
+Planning-focused systems like Blue Yonder and Kinaxis optimize strategic networks but sit upstream from daily dispatch.
+Execution platforms translate planning into immediate ground-level actions.

-- Execution-native control towers drive measurable ROI through automated decision-making: 25% efficiency gains, 45% more deliveries per vehicle, 8% SLA improvement.
+- Execution-native drives measurable ROI.
+Automated decision-making delivers 25% efficiency gains, 45% more deliveries per vehicle, and 8% SLA improvement—metrics that matter directly to logistics P&Ls.

-- Locus is purpose-built for execution: 180+ variable optimization, real-time rerouting, and autonomous dispatch that connects planning directly to ground operations.
+- Locus is purpose-built for execution: 180+ variable optimization, real-time rerouting, and autonomous dispatch that connects planning directly to ground operations—designed for logistics directors and operations managers running high-density delivery networks.

-Three approaches dominate: visibility-led platforms track and alert; planning-led systems optimize months ahead; execution-led control towers automate routing and dispatch in real time.
+Three models dominate the landscape: visibility-led platforms track and alert, planning-led systems optimize months ahead, and execution-led control towers automate routing and dispatch in real time.
+Choosing the wrong model doesn’t just waste budget—it creates gaps your competitors will exploit.

 Key Features to Look for in Supply Chain Control Tower Providers